bas-org/bas-org.github.io/_posts/2015-11-27-buying-a-telescope.markdown

    smoothen the motion of the mount head.

-   If your refractor shows interesting colours of the rainbow on the moon, and you're not really able to see the moon except as blob (albeit a blob with *some* features) then the optics are *probably* made of plastic, or low grade glass.
+   If your refractor shows interesting colours of the rainbow on the moon, and you're not really able to see the moon except as a blob (albeit a blob with *some* features) then the optics are probably made of plastic, or low grade glass.
 This is usually the case with Toy-Store scopes.
 They are usually a bad deal.